 Establishment of Student Account

 The first time you register for courses at St. Thomas, an open-end credit account automatically is established for you.
 We call this your student account.
 All student-related financial transactions administered by the Business Office are charged to your student account, such as your tuition, fees, expenditures related to St. Thomas housing, meal plans, parking, health and counseling services, insurance, music lessons, library fines, short-term student loans, and Tommie eXpress Card funding.
 All personal payments, financial aid, and other payments made by you or on your behalf to pay these charges are credited to your student account.
 In order to activate your student account and enable charges to be made to the account, you must sign a Student Payment Agreement and Disclosure Statement at the time of registration.
 You also must choose a Payment Plan that will apply if you do not pay your tuition, fees and other charges in a single lump sum by the first due date after they have been billed.
-(See Payment Plans for more information.)
+(Find more information about Payment Plans.)

 After your account is established, billing statements, called eBills, will be generated monthly and available to you electronically through our eBilling system.
 The eBill details the charges and credits for that billing period and indicates the amount currently due and payable.
 Please see eBilling for further details.